alanrob17/RecordDbWeb-Notes/04-Repository-Pattern-and-Automapper.md

 ![The Repository and dbContext layer](assets/images/repository-and-dbcontext.jpg "The Repository and dbContext layer")

-At the moment in our application we have the dbContext class injected inside the controller and it is the controller that is talking directly to the database using that context.
+At the moment in our application we have the dbContext class injected inside the Controller and it is the Controller that is talking directly to the database using that context.
 That is not best practice and using the repository design pattern we can eliminate that and use an abstraction layer by adding that abstraction layer in between.
 Repositories can be added in between the controller and the database so that all the operations on the database is handled by the Repository.

-The ``dbContext`` class is injected inside the Repository rather that inside the controller and it is the Repository that is then injected in the controller.
-So the controller will use the Repository instead of using the dbContext.
+The ``dbContext`` class is injected inside the Repository rather that inside the Controller and it is the Repository that is then injected into the Controller.
+So the Controller will use the Repository instead of using the ``dbContext``.

-By doing that the controller now has no awareness of what is being called through the dbContext weather is is a SQL Server database, a MongoDb database or other database.
+By doing that the Controller now has no awareness of what is being called through the ``dbContext`` wether it is a SQL Server database, a MongoDB database or another type of database.
 It has no idea of where the data is coming from.
-It is just using the interface method exposed by the interface Repository and the implementation is hidden behind the implementation Repository.
+It is just using the Interface method exposed by the Interface Repository and the implementation is hidden behind the implementation Repository.

 Using that you can switch the logic and the data store behind the implementation Repository, for example you can use EntityFramework core to store your changes in a database or you can just use an in memory database by creating another  implementation Repository.